suhanree/tweet-hashtag-graph-analysis/README.md

 1. Missing fields: To find the time information for a tweet in json format, `created_at` field is used, and to find hashtags, `entities` field is used.
-    Somehow those fields don't exist, timestamp is set to 0, and no hashtag is assumed.
+    If those fields don't exist somehow, timestamp is set to 0, and no hashtag is assumed.

 2. Control data: There are some control data in the stream of tweets.
 To skip